 In any collision involving another car, person or property, there is a chance you will be viewed as liable for damages.
 When your car crash is caused by a defective motor vehicle, your responsibility for the wreck and resulting costs may be absolved.
 Furthermore, you could be entitled to damages.

-You need an experienced Bronx personal injury lawyer with a record of successfully handing auto accident and injury cases to make sure you get the compensation you deserve.
+You need an experienced car accident lawyer Bronx with a record of successfully handing auto accident and injury cases to make sure you get the compensation you deserve.

 Products liability and duty to care

 The manufacturer of any product must provide a duty of care, meaning that they are in fact making and selling a product that will work and operate properly without injuring someone.
 Manufacturers must prove that their products are safe and when a defect comes to light, address it quickly and completely.

 But everyone makes mistakes, and when motor vehicle manufacturers make mistakes, they issue recalls, or notifications that problems with a specific part of a model have been discovered and all of those models need to have a part checked or replaced.
 It is the owner’s responsibility to comply with these recalls, but usually the recalls happen because a driver or car owner has reported a problem first, prompting an investigation.

 To learn more about defects and recalls, visit the National Highway Traffic Safety Administration (NHTSA) website here.
 NHTSA also provides a list of current vehicle recalls, so you can make sure you are always up to date with your car’s maintenance and safety.

 New cars have a lot of bells and whistles.
 They are full of high-tech options and overly designed safety features, and with the wave of new manipulations to motor vehicles come the possibility for failure.
 But new cars are not the only vehicles with problems.
 In fact, there are many common defects a vehicle could have.

 - Fuel system defects